longturn/freeciv21/docs/General/Manuals/client-manual.rst

   Figure 42: Unit Controls Dialog

-You can see that the :unit:`Worker` is selected because he has a white selection ring around his base.
-Looking at the dialog, in the header, you can see that this unit is ID # 111, has 4 3/9 Move Points (MPs) and 10 of 10 Hit Point (HPs).
-From left to right you can see an image of the unit with MPs over-laid, the terrain it is on with infrastructure improvements shown, and then lastly the actions that this unit can take.
+You can see that the :unit:`Worker` is selected because it has a white selection ring around its base.
+Looking at the dialog, in the header, you can see that this unit is ID # 111, has 4 3/9 Move Points (MPs) and 10 of 10 Hit Points (HPs).
+From left to right you can see an image of the unit with MPs overlaid, the terrain it is on with infrastructure improvements shown, and then lastly the actions that this unit can take.
 In this example the actions available are: Plant to Forest/River, Build Road, Go to Tile, Sentry, Auto Worker, Wait and Done.